KindXiaoming/pykan/README.md

 * model.train() has been changed to model.fit()
 * Some other small features are changed (e.g., create_dataset has been moved to kan.utils).
 I have updated and checked the notebooks in `./tutorials` are runnable, so please refer to those for updated/new functionalities.
 Documentation hasn't been updated yet but will be updated soon.

+For pypi users, this is the most recent version 0.2.0.

 # Kolmogorov-Arnold Networks (KANs)

 This is the github repo for the paper ["KAN: Kolmogorov-Arnold Networks"](https://arxiv.org/abs/2404.19756).
 Find the documentation [here](https://kindxiaoming.github.io/pykan/).
 Here's [author's note](https://github.com/KindXiaoming/pykan?tab=readme-ov-file#authors-note) responding to current hype of KANs.